 One step further: What specific knowledge do I need to learn, and how will I learn this skill?

-Incorrect Approach: I knew the content or grammar rule, but I didn't know how to approach this question.
+Incorrect Approach: I knew the content or grammar rule, but I didn't know how to approach the question.

 One step further: How do I solve this question?
 How will I solve questions like this in the future?